Jaeuk1211/Seed-jumper/README.md

 https://www.youtube.com/watch?v=aySurynUNAw&t=897s
 #

-We Used some icons from
+We used some icons from

 https://www.flaticon.com/